Aaronontheweb/okta-music-store/README.md

     application.

     **Creating the "admin@example.com" user:**
     -   Run the code for your project and navigate to
         <code>/Account/Register</code>
     -   Create a user using the webpage at
         <code>/Account/Register</code>.
-I suggest sticking with the
+I suggest using the
-        values suggested by the guide, username: "admin@example.com",
+        same values suggested by the instructions, username: "admin@example.com",
         password: "password123!"

     **Manually adding the "Administrator" group:**
     -   From the "View" menu, select "Server Explorer"
     -   Expand the "Default Connections" section
     -   Expand "DefaultConnection"